triciasawyer/Reading-notes/README.md

 Three things I can do to help keep myself in a growth mindset would be to...

 - Take a step back to reset
+* Tell myself that
-* Tell myself, >I am greatful to be here, and I chose to be here
+>I am greatful to be here, and I chose to be here
 + Think of all the things that I am working toward

 :nerd_face: